mgfarmer/git-repo-window-colors/README.md

 ## Credits

-This projects was inspired by and forked from https://github.com/stuartcrobinson/unique-window-colors.
-More than 90% of the code has been rewritten.
+This projects was inspired by https://github.com/stuartcrobinson/unique-window-colors.